-New ballots can be requested or printed, but will cancel any previously issued ballot and still need to be signature verified.
+New ballots can be requested or printed, but will suspend any previously issued ballot and still need to be signature verified.

-How do VBM ballots get processed?
+How does a VBM ballot get processed?

-Envelopes are scanned and marked as "Received" in the VoteWA system, then sorted by precinct and district.
+Envelope is scanned and marked as "Received" in the VoteWA system, then sorted into batches.